Tell Your Friends and Family About the Risks of Varicose Veins

 Along with the bulging appearance of varicose veins, patients often also experience color changes in the skin, sores on the legs, a rash, and burning or aching sensations in the legs.
 In serious cases, varicose veins can cause long-term swelling, which may result in serious skin problems such as ulcers and sores.

 In addition, varicose veins can lead to an increased risk of blood clots.
-In especially severe cases, there’s significant risk that deep vein thrombosis (DVT) can occur, particularly if the patient is sitting in a car or plane for an extended period of time.
+In especially severe cases, there’s a significant risk that deep vein thrombosis (DVT) can occur, particularly if the patient is sitting in a car or plane for an extended period of time.

 Vein Disease Risk Factors